j-miet/BTD6bot/README.md

     See [Creating a new plan](#creating-a-new-plan) section for more info.

-- Extensive bot library with build-in gui support, which can also operate independently.
+- Extensive bot library with built-in gui support, which can also operate independently.
 Uses optical character reading (ocr) and kb+mouse to update bot state.
-While library code is thoroughly documented, it still benefits from a short guide.
-[Updating the bot](#updating-the-bot) section is devoted to this topic and provides the baseline for adding new content if this page no longer receives updates.
+While library code is thoroughly documented, [Updating the bot](#updating-the-bot) provides baseline for adding new content should this project no longer receives updates.

 # <u>Installation</u>
 First you need to install [Python](https://www.python.org/downloads/).